 Every child has unique strengths and challenges.

-- Identify Their Learning Style: Work with teachers to tailor support that complements your child’s way of learning.
+- Identify Their Learning Style: Reach out and work with teachers to personalize support that complements your child’s learning style.

-- Support Special Needs: If your child requires additional resources, collaborate with educators to ensure they get the necessary accommodations.
+- Support Special Needs: If your child requires additional resources, collaborate with teachers to ensure they get the necessary assistance and help they may need.

 Final Thoughts